Mice Busters: Fifth Graders Take on the School Garden Crisis

 Mice Busters' logo for a group of fifth graders to tackle rodent issues in the school garden

-🐭 How Can We Protect Our Plants from Mice & Rats in the Garden?
+🐭 How Can We Protect Our Plants from Mice in the Garden?

 What happens when a group of determined fifth graders take on a garden crisis?
 They form a team, research solutions, and get to work—just like real scientists and problem solvers!